Raspberry Pi Fleet Management Made Easy

 A properly configured backend infrastructure is indispensable to manage Raspberry Pi remotely and to properly handle OTA updates.

 To enable Raspberry Pi remote management on your devices, the first step is to install Android on each of those devices.
-Using emteria’s custom embedded Android operating system, this is a piece of cake, and full instructions on how to do it can be found in our tutorial.
+Using emteria’s custom embedded Android operating system, this is a piece of cake, and full instructions on how to do it can be found in our Android on Raspberry Pi tutorial.

 Once this is done, you can begin setting up the devices for full Raspberry Pi device management functionality.